spencerja/HTB_CyberApocalypse2023_Writeup/Web/Gunhead/Report.md

 ![image](https://github.com/spencerja/HTB_CyberApocalypse2023_Writeup/blob/main/Web/Gunhead/Screencaps/Pasted%20image%2020230325103826.png)

-Our options for commands is extremely limited.
+Our options for commands are extremely limited.
 Perhaps the provided source code can give us  more insight?
 In ReconModel.php, we see how the program handles this ping command:
 ```
 $ cat ReconModel.php